dimahbouz/bmapp/README.md

-# GestOr (gestor)
+# Business Manager (bmapp)

-The best application for a business manager
+The best manager for the best business

 ## Install the dependencies
 ```bash